 Extra assistance may be needed when it comes to mealtime for those who cannot dine independently.
 All staff involved in feeding should know their assignments and be ready to assist.
+(Presenter's note: You may want to discuss details related to who is qualified to feed those who need special assistance, and discuss what untrained staff can do to help at mealtime).

-As residents' abilities and needs change, the facility should adjust to meet their needs by providing assistive devices, changing level of assistance, ordering or discontinuing restorative dining programs, etc.
+As residents' abilities and needs change, the facility should adjust to meet needs by providing assistive devices, changing the level of assistance, ordering or discontinuing restorative dining programs, etc.